 - a.
 An employee or applicant for employment making a request for (or change to) a reasonable accommodation, either directly or through a family member, health professional, or other representative may: - (1) Request a reasonable accommodation whenever they choose, even if they have not previously disclosed the existence of a disability.
 Employees need not have a particular accommodation in mind before making a request.
-Employees may go to the Job Accommodation Network website for information on the types of accommodations that exist. - (2) Request a reasonable accommodation orally or in writing. - (3) Follow up an oral request in writing (including by email) to the employee's first line supervisor; or for applicants, to Chief, HR Recruitment and Placement. - b.
-The request for reasonable accommodation may be made to any of the following: - (1) The requester's supervisor. - (2) Another supervisor or manager in their immediate chain of command.

-- (3) The DFAS OEOP.

-- (4) The Disability Program Manager (DPM).

-- (5) DFAS LER Operations.

-- (6) Hiring Managers.

-- (7) The Chief, HR Recruitment and Placement.
+Employees may go to the Job Accommodation Network website for information on the types of accommodations that exist. - (2) Request a reasonable accommodation orally or in writing. - (3) Follow up an oral request in writing (including by email) to the employee's first-line supervisor; or for applicants, to the Chief, HR, Recruitment and Placement. - b.
+The request for reasonable accommodation may be made to any of the following: - (1) The requester's supervisor. - (2) Another supervisor or manager in their immediate chain of command. - (3) The OEOP. - (4) The DPM. - (5) LER Operations. - (6) Hiring managers. - (7) The Chief, HR, Recruitment and Placement.